Valerie Carr, PhD

 David recently graduated from SJSU with a BS in Psychology and a minor in Biology.
 He continues to volunteer in the lab by performing data cleaning and analysis for a study investigating the relationship between physical fitness and symptoms of ADHD in young adults.

 davidhan221 at gmail.com

-Manny is a second year Psychology student who aims to earn a PhD in Clinical Psychology after graduating.
-He is interested in gaining research experience to better prepare him for graduate work, to which end he currently assists with a study investigating the relationship between aerobic fitness and susceptibility to false memories in young adults.
+Manny is a third year Psychology student who aims to earn a PhD in Clinical Psychology after graduating.
+He is currently assisting with a study investigating caffeine's effects on memory, and he previously assisted with a study that examined the relationship between physical fitness and memory distortion in young adults.

 mannyman423 at gmail.com

 Alondra is majoring in Psychology and minoring in Applied Computing for Behavioral and Social Sciences, and recently joined the lab to assist with a study investigating the relative benefits of engaging in wakeful rest vs. technological distraction on memory consolidation.

 Rachel graduated from SJSU with a BA in Psychology and a minor in Business, and is currently a graduate student in SJSU's Industrial/Organizational Psychology program.
 She is interested in applying her knowledge of statistics and computer programming to analysis and visualization of psychology data.
 Her thesis relates to the interaction of age, gender, and occupation on hiring decisions.